lskatz/dists2trees/README.md

   # Transform these distances to phylip and then into a tree.
   # The trees are being printed to stdout, but
   # stdout will be printed to a file at the end of the loop.
-  perl scripts/dists2.pl --symmetric --outformat phylip < bootstraps/dist.$i.tsv | \
+  perl scripts/dists2.pl --outformat phylip < bootstraps/dist.$i.tsv | \
     perl scripts/diststree.pl
 done > bootstraps.dnd
 # => bootstraps.dnd should have 100 trees in it now